anderspearson206/lunar-radiomap-challenge/README.md

 ```

 P. Torrado, A. Pearson, J. Klein, A. Moscibroda, and J. Smith, "RadioLunaDiff:
-Estimation of wireless network signal strength in lunar terrain," in _ICASSP 2026
+Estimation of wireless network signal strength in lunar terrain," in \_ICASSP 2026

-— 2026 IEEE International Conference on Acoustics, Speech and Signal Processing
+- 2026 IEEE International Conference on Acoustics, Speech and Signal Processing
-(ICASSP)_, 2026, pp. 21231–21235.
+  (ICASSP)\_, 2026, pp. 21231–21235.

 Two secondary references, if relevant to what you are reporting:

-- **The baseline model** is RadioUNet (Levie et al., 2021) — citation in
+- **The baseline model** is RadioUNet (Levie et al., 2021) - citation in
   `RadioUNet/README.md`.
 - **The ground truth** was generated with Sionna RT: J. Hoydis, S. Cammerer,
   F. Ait Aoudia, M. Nimier-David, L. Maggi, G. Marcus, A. Vem, and A. Keller,